-137. At the Nairobi Summit, it was agreed that relevant States Parties would "increase national physical rehabilitation capacity to ensure effective provision of physical rehabilitation services (...)" and it was recognised that physical rehabilitation and prosthetic/orthotic services are preconditions to the full recovery and reintegration of landmine survivors and to promote the physical well-being of persons with limb loss, abdominal, chest and spinal injuries, and sight or hearing impairment.26 Since the Nairobi Summit, the States Parties have come to better understand the need to expand access and ensure the sustainability of national physical rehabilitation capacities.
-In 2005, in INSERT NUMBER relevant States Parties no information was available on services or physical rehabilitation services for persons with disabilities were reported to be underdeveloped and the needs were not being met.
-By the Second Review Conference, INSERT NUMBER relevant States Parties had reported that comprehensive physical rehabilitation services, including prosthetic production and repairs, with well-trained personnel in wellequipped facilities, are available and accessible to persons with disabilities, including mine survivors, INSERT NUMBER reported that comprehensive services are available but there are gaps in services and service accessibility and INSERT NUMBER report that there is a physical rehabilitation infrastructure, but it is experiencing serious disruption and/or shortages or is otherwise weak.
-In INSERT NUMBER up and running a surgical hospital in an area of armed conflict; and IFRC's Improving Health Care in the Community.

-relevant States Parties physical rehabilitation services for persons with disabilities continues to be underdeveloped.
+At the Nairobi Summit, it was agreed that relevant States Parties would "increase national physical rehabilitation capacity to ensure effective provision of physical rehabilitation services (...)" and it was recognised that physical rehabilitation and prosthetic/orthotic services are preconditions to the full recovery and reintegration of landmine survivors and to promote the physical well-being of persons with limb loss, abdominal, chest and spinal injuries, and sight or hearing impairment.26 Since the Nairobi Summit, the States Parties have come to better understand the need to expand access and ensure the sustainability of national physical rehabilitation capacities.
+In 2005, in [...] relevant States Parties no information was available on services or physical rehabilitation services for persons with disabilities were reported to be underdeveloped and the needs were not being met.
+By the Second Review Conference, [...] relevant States Parties had reported that comprehensive physical rehabilitation services, including prosthetic production and repairs, with well-trained personnel in well-equipped facilities, are available and accessible to persons with disabilities, including mine survivors, [...] reported that comprehensive services are available but there are gaps in services and service accessibility and [...] report that there is a physical rehabilitation infrastructure, but it is experiencing serious disruption and/or shortages or is otherwise weak.
+In [...] relevant States Parties physical rehabilitation services for persons with disabilities continues to be underdeveloped.

 138. In 2004, a profound challenge that many relevant States Parties faced was the need to increase numbers of trained rehabilitation specialists including doctors, nurses, physiotherapists and orthopaedic technicians.
-In 2005, in INSERT NUMBER relevant States Parties, there was no known training for rehabilitation specialists in the country.
-By Second Review Conference, INSERT NUMBER relevant States Parties report that appropriate training for rehabilitation specialists is available, INSERT NUMBER relevant States Parties report that training is available but its effectiveness is limited by a lack of resources, and INSERT NUMBER relevant States Parties there continues to be no known training for rehabilitation specialists.
-Such training of physical rehabilitation specialists, including prosthetic and orthotic technicians and physiotherapists, is available through programmes implemented by the ICRC, and NGOs such as HI and TMC in at least INSERT NUMBER relevant States Parties.
+In 2005, in [...] relevant States Parties, there was no known training for rehabilitation specialists in the country.
+By Second Review Conference, [...] relevant States Parties report that appropriate training for rehabilitation specialists is available, [...] report that training is available but its effectiveness is limited by a lack of resources, and [...] report that training is available but is inadequate to meet the needs.
+In [...] relevant States Parties there continues to be no known training for rehabilitation specialists.
+Such training of physical rehabilitation specialists, including prosthetic and orthotic technicians and physiotherapists, is available through programmes implemented by the ICRC, and NGOs such as HI and TMC in at least [...] relevant States Parties.

 139. The States Parties recognise the need to engage all relevant ministries as well as national, regional and international health and rehabilitation organisations in the development of plans for the rehabilitation sector to ensure long-term sustainability and effective coordination in advancing the quality of care and increasing the numbers of individuals assisted through physical rehabilitation programmes.
-In 2005, in INSERT NUMBER relevant States Parties there was no known multi-sector rehabilitation plan.
-By 2009, INSERT NUMBER reported that a multi-sector rehabilitation plan has been developed and implemented, in collaboration with all relevant stakeholders, including persons with disabilities, INSERT NUMBER reported that a plan has been developed but implementation is being limited by a lack of resources, and INSERT NUMBER reported that a multi-sector rehabilitation plan is planned and/or under development.
-In INSERT NUMBER relevant States Parties there continues to be no reported multi-sector rehabilitation plan.
+In 2005, in [...] relevant States Parties there was no known multi-sector rehabilitation plan.
+By 2009, [...] reported that a multi-sector rehabilitation plan has been developed and implemented, in collaboration with all relevant stakeholders, including persons with disabilities, [...] reported that a plan has been developed but implementation is being limited by a lack of resources, and [...] reported that a multi-sector rehabilitation plan is planned and/or under development.
+In [...] relevant States Parties there continues to be no reported multi-sector rehabilitation plan.